allcloud-io/jenkins-pipeline-tutorial/README.md

 "Version" field change when refreshing your browser.

 > **Note:** Deploying a new version could take a few minutes, mainly because the default
 > [Deregistration Delay][20] is 5 minutes.
-You may reduce this timer to speed up deployments.
+You may reduce this timer to speed up deployments, or
+> manually kill the old tasks.

 ## Cleaning Up